LLM Landscape 2026: Intelligence Leaderboard and Model Guide

 Conclusion

-“Which LLM to use?” is now a real architectural decision.
-Match the model to the workload: coding and agents → Claude 4.5 Sonnet/Opus; reasoning and long-context → GPT-5.2 Thinking/Pro; multimodal and ARC-style reasoning → Gemini 3 Pro/Deep Think; cost-sensitive or self-hosted → DeepSeek-V3.2, Qwen3-235B, or Llama 4.
-Success depends on pairing these capabilities—plus context (400K–10M), speed (Flash/Haiku), and pricing ($0.28/M to $168/M)—to your use case rather than defaulting to a single vendor.
+"Which LLM to use?" is now a real architectural decision with no single correct answer.
+Match the model to the workload: peak intelligence and reasoning → Gemini 3.1 Pro or GPT-5.4; coding and long-horizon agents → Claude Opus 4.6; tool-heavy real-time agents → Grok 4.20; massive context or open-weight deployment → Llama 4 Scout (10M tokens) or NVIDIA Nemotron; cost-sensitive or self-hosted → DeepSeek V3.2, Qwen3.5 397B, or Kimi K2.
+Success depends on pairing these capabilities — spanning context (128K–10M tokens), pricing ($0.28/M to $25/M output), and task fit — to your specific workload rather than defaulting to a single vendor.